 4. It’s a large theme park and little legs will tire easily.
-We generally take our pram system but you could also hire wagons/trailers for children (for an additional cost – £12 for a double and £10 for a single.
+We generally take our pram system or a new micro scooter festival wagon but you could also hire wagons/trailers for children (for an additional cost – £15 for a double and £10 for a single.

 5. Plan your day.
 Work out which rides you want to do and work out an easy order/route through the park (also great if you’re using a Q bot).
 My advice is head to the popular rides first (learner drivers, coastguard HQ, Atlantis etc).
 You can drift around the mini world etc at your own time later in the day.
 It’s worth noting that if you’re going when you’re pregnant you are slightly limited on which rides you can go on – (cue lots of time sitting on a bench!).
 It’s also worth checking out height restrictions and whether one parent can take two children etc.